hashicorp/terraform-provider-google-beta/website/docs/r/dns_policy.html.markdown

   by VMs or applications over VPN connections.
 When enabled, a virtual IP address will be allocated from each of the sub-networks that are bound to this policy.

+* `enable_logging` -
+  (Optional)
+  Controls whether logging is enabled for the networks bound to this policy.
+  Defaults to no logging if not set.

 * `networks` -
   (Optional)